soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 ## Video

 In Kick and Defend task, the blue one (victim) aims to shoot the b to the target region, and the red one (attacker) wants to stop it.
-We can observe that an attacker can manipulate the victim agent's observation by taking uncommon actions to lead the game into unfamiliar states and, as a result, make the victim exhibit undesired sub-optimal behaviors.
+We can observe that an attacker can manipulate the victim agent's observation by taking uncommon actions to lead the game into unfamiliar states and, as a result, make the victim exhibit undesired suboptimal behaviors.
 Please readers go into the folder `video` for more videos.

 ![images](https://github.com/2019ChenGong/Curiosity_in_Adversarial_Policy/blob/main/MuJoCo/video/kick_adv.gif)